sternmd/sternmd.github.io/roygbiv/readme.md

 * Program a simple scoreCounter with jQuery & CSS.

-* Set on.click if statement for if click matches winner, then trigger column .remove() and scoreCounter +1.

 * Set on.click if statement for if click matches (===) winner data value, then trigger column .remove() and scoreCounter == +1.

 * Set on.click if statement for if click does not match (!===) winner data value, then trigger animation.stop() to sotop all movement and display GAMEOVER text.